AdobeDocs/experience-manager-cloud-service.en/help/edge/aem-authoring/edge-dev-getting-started.md

 ## Next Steps {#next-steps}

-Now that you have a working AEM wuthoring with Edge Delivery Services project, you can begin creating and styling your own blocks.
+Now that you have a working AEM authoring with Edge Delivery Services project, you can begin creating and styling your own blocks.

 Please see the guide [Creating Blocks Instrumented for use with the Universal Editor](/help/edge/aem-authoring/create-block.md) for more information.

+>[!TIP]
+>
+>For an end-to-end walkthrough of creating a new Edge Delivery Services project that is enabled for AEM authoring with AEM as a Cloud Service as a content source, please view [this AEM GEMs webinar.](https://experienceleague.adobe.com/en/docs/events/experience-manager-gems-recordings/gems2024/aem-authoring-and-edge-delivery)